yeoman/yeoman.io/app/codelab/write-unit-tests.md

 ## Update Karma configuration

-First, we need to update the Karma configuration to load the the new Bower components we installed in the [Step 7](install-packages.html#install).
+First, we need to update the Karma configuration to load the new Bower components we installed in the [Step 7](install-packages.html#install).

 Open ***karma.conf.js***.
 Currently the `files` array looks like this: